arhodges20/detection-notebook/attacker-objectives/pre-intrusion/detections/external_email_with_malicious_link_delivered.md

 (Pre-Intrusion behavioral indicator; email delivery alone does not establish attacker access.)

 ## Attacker Behavior
+- Email links are commonly used by attackers to direct users to external infrastructure they control or have compromised.

+- Such links may be used to facilitate credential harvesting, session abuse, or delivery of additional content.

+- This activity is frequently observed as an early stage of intrusion campaigns.

 ## What This Detection Claims
 If this detection fires, it indicates that: